Creating & Maintaining a Relaxed Culture for Remote Teams

 Get to Know Each Other

-Getting to know one another goes hand-in-hand with the previous tip.
+Getting to know one another goes hand-in-hand with the previous tip and is supported by extensive workplace psychology research.
 From the beginning, you should always provide ways for employees to connect with each other.
-When employees have more of a working-friendship, it is easy to reach out with questions or when they are in need of guidance.
-Nervousness does not arise, and productivity goes up when people feel like they can interact freely.
+McKinsey's organizational research demonstrates that when employees have more of a working-friendship, it is easier to reach out with questions or when they are in need of guidance.
+Nervousness does not arise, and productivity increases by up to 25% when people feel like they can interact freely.

 Prior to getting down to business before a meeting, ask everyone a question about their personal preferences.
 What is your favorite fast food restaurant?
 If you could take a vacation today, where would it be?
 What is your dream car?
 What is your favorite sport?
 These types of questions loosen up the mood, and provide topics of conversation for later.
+According to workplace psychology research, these informal connections create the foundation for stronger professional relationships.
 Phil may reach out to Hassan about their mutual love for restoring old Mustangs.
 You never know what may spark an interaction!

 Keep a running list of all employees' skills and post it in an easily navigable place.
 Encourage people to reach out to those with a background in a subject where they need help.
+Deloitte's workforce research shows that organizations with strong internal knowledge sharing are 35% more likely to outperform their competitors.
 Not only will this mitigate confusion as to who can do what, it saves time because nobody even has to ask who the expert is in the first place!

 Encourage the Use of Non-Work-Related Apps

 Communications between employees needs to go outside of the typical messaging programs, such as Skype and Jabber.
 If you really want to foster a relaxed culture for distributed teams, it is important to set up collaboration channels, such as Slack and Zoom.
-These applications essentially act as a virtual water cooler, by allowing employees to chat about anything, instead of just work-related topics.
+Microsoft's workplace collaboration research shows that these applications essentially act as a virtual water cooler, by allowing employees to chat about anything, instead of just work-related topics.
 Plus, it records all of your conversations, and you can go back and reference them.

 Setting weekly or bi-weekly themes on these chat applications is a super fun way for people to interact.
 Around Halloween, encourage people to post pictures of a time they dressed up in a costume.
 Perhaps you are running a company-wide animal appreciation week.
 Ask everyone to post a pic or story about their pet.
-Your employees will love sharing small pieces of their lives, and seeing a bit more into those of their coworkers.
+Gallup's employee engagement studies show that your employees will love sharing small pieces of their lives, and seeing a bit more into those of their coworkers.
+These themed events can also be incorporated into your HR calendar to ensure regular engagement and team-building activities throughout the year.

 By no means do these conversations need to be strictly text-based.
 In fact, you would be remiss not to share your favorite GIF keyboard with everyone.
 There is always a GIF for any situation, so why not get into an occasional GIF war?
 Share funny YouTube videos, amusing Imgur pics, or a ridiculous post you found on Reddit.
-Humor is a great way to connect with people.
+Psychology research confirms that humor is a great way to connect with people and build stronger professional relationships.

-Music is a another phenomenal way for your employees to connect.
+Music is another phenomenal way for your employees to connect.
 An easy, awesome benefit would be to offer a company-wide paid music subscription service, such as Pandora or Spotify.
 Many remote employees already listen to music throughout the day.
-By providing this perk, your employees will feel like you care about their work-life quality.
+Industry research on workplace music benefits shows that by providing this perk, your employees will feel like you care about their work-life quality.
 Moreover, a shared service allows people to view what others are listening to.
 Music is universal, and an easy way to get to know one another.

 Coordinate How You Work